Dr Xiaofeng Li

-- Xiao-Feng Li.
+- Xiao-Feng Li and J. Li.
 Fluctuations of Northern Hemisphere Zonal-Mean Circulation: Phase Transition and Stratosphere-Troposphere Interactions, Pan-Pacific Climate/Weather Collaboration Meeting (PPCWCM), Sep.
 8-10, 2009, Alaska, USA.
 (Invited Talk)

 - Muaz Zaim.
 Sep.
 2016-Aug.
 2017.
 Master's Degree.
 Thesis tittle: Climate Change Impacts in the Hindu-Kush Karakoram Himalaya.
 School of Civil Engineering and Geoscience, Newcastle University.